Admissions and student information

 Are you a transfer student?

-Applicants transferring from other faculties or post-secondary institutions should carefully review the admission requirements for the School of Health Information Science and submit a completed Health Information Science Supplemental Application Form.
-The application deadline is April 30 for entry into the School of Health Information Science in the following September and November 30 for entry in the following January.
+Applicants transferring from other faculties or post-secondary institutions should carefully review the admission requirements for the School of Health Information Science.
+The application deadline is March 31 for entry into the School of Health Information Science in the following September and October 31 for entry in the following January.

 - BC and Yukon Secondary School Graduates